 Oddly enough in Henley’s order he suggests that the tribes do not labor enough, must be taught to collect food, but also states that they had formerly subsisted on these foods and could do so again.
 In the same breathe Henley seems to find a solution to the food problems plaguing his reservations and degrading the tribes by suggesting their need to be taught how to do this work.
 Yet he is clearly depending on the tribes to solve this problem.

 The problems in this early reservation system in California are legion.
 Tribal people were dying from diseases.
 They were being kidnapped into slavery by Spaniards, they were starving on the reservations.
 They were forced to remove to foreign lands, and were constantly bombarded with the possibility of an attack on them from neighboring whites, or removal to another reservation by agents.
 Their traditional knowledge and land claims were being ignored.
-In other letters, their women were being slept with by agents, supplies were being stolen and sold to miners, and they were constantly under attack.
-They have to be ever vigilant that they travel in large groups or never leave the reservations or they many get killed.
-Then the treaties were not ratified so funding was difficult to come by, they were under the mercy of Congress to allocate funds.
+In other letters, their women were being kidnapped becoming concubines to agents and employees, supplies were being stolen and sold to miners, and they were constantly under attack.
+They have to be ever vigilant that they travel in large groups or never leave the reservations or they may get killed.
+Then the treaties were not ratified so funding was difficult to come by, they were at the mercy of Congress to allocate funds.
 The agents were constantly looking for cheaper solutions for housing and feeding the thousands of native people they were forcefully dispossessing from their lands and traditions.
 Yet in this example, the agents were dependent on the tribes to feed themselves.

 Lastly, a recent book on Indigenous history was published that suggested that all tribes in the Americas had grown Corn- Maize (An Indigenous People’s History of the Americas, Dunbar-Ortiz, 2015) .
 Reports from these early reservations suggest that the tribes did not know how to grow corn in California.
-The tribes also did not subsist on corn but on plant foods like acorns and manzanita.
-Its important to critically analyze all such new histories before accepting their legitimacy.
+The tribes did not subsist on corn but on plant foods like acorns and manzanita.
+(This is also the case for the whole Northwest Coast and all of the Northern Plains into the subarctic and Arctic regions- none of these tribe used or grew corn.)
+It is important to critically analyze all such new histories before accepting their legitimacy.

 Information and letters from the M2 microfilm series for the California Superintendency, RG75, Letters received by the Bureau of Indian Affairs, was the basis of this article.
-Images in the article, are those gathering, in a traditional manner, from the Internet.
-If you see your image here, you are either really old, or a time traveler.
+Images in the article, are those gathered, in a traditional manner, from the Internet.